AlexKS150/LedwayDfm/README.md

   provided, it will be scanned recursively for `.dfm` files.
 - Each parsed form is saved alongside the original file as `filename.json`.

+Numeric escape sequences like `#12345` inside the DFM are automatically decoded to their corresponding Unicode characters.

 Example:

 ```